Jiaoyang-Li/Flatland/Round 1/ECBS/README.md

 ```

 ## To do list:
+* Use a better data structure for constraint table.
 * Replace Grid2d with a new graph class designed for Flatland, and change the code accordingly.